Student Leadership Conference

 Various national, state, and local government representatives

 Each student participates in a mock situational interview facilitated by industry representatives who provide feedback and coach the students on successful strategies.
+Technical interivew training will also be a focus of this years conference.

 Idea Accelerator Challenge